 In this tutorial, we will show you how to install phpPgAdmin on Debian 11.
 For those of you who didn’t know, phpPgAdmin is a free web-based administration tool for managing PostgreSQL databases.
-It allows you to perform activities like creating, modifying, and deleting databases, tables, views, fields.
+It allows you to perform activities like creating, modifying, and deleting databases, tables, views, and fields.
 PhpPgAdmin is written in PHP and it makes the administration of PostgreSQL databases easier, not to mention the web-based GUI making everything more user-friendly and easier to use.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of phpPgAdmin on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of phpPgAdmin on a Debian 11 (Bullseye).